Supportive measures may be available upon receipt of a report made to the Office of Gender Equity & Inclusion.

-Available interim measures include, but are not limited to:
+Available supportive measures include, but are not limited to:

 - Restrictions on contact between the respondent and complainant ("no contact" orders)